Comment réaliser un pendentif ajouré en forme de rose: Processus de fabrication & Ventilation des coûts

 Étape 5: Inspection de qualité

-• Check for defects, weight, and dimensions.
+• Vérifier defects, poids, and dimensions.

 • Test plating durability (salt spray test).